xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-security-considerations.md

 Browser executes malicious JavaScript code upon loading a web page which displays user-generated content.

 XSS could be very harmful to your site's users because malicious code is executed in their browsers when they load your site.
-The malicious code not only could modify your page's DOM or window location (e.g., via executing `window.location = "www.evil.com`), but can also could steal your users' information or perform actions on their behalf.
+The malicious code not only could modify your page's DOM or window location (e.g., via executing `window.location = "www.evil.com`), but also could steal your users' information or perform actions on their behalf.

 **Cause**